Def Leppard: Side projects

 Collen sings lead vocals and plays guitar in a side band called Man Raze with Sex Pistols drummer Paul Cook and former Girl bandmate Simon Laffy.
 They released their debut album Surreal in 2008 and a second album, PunkFunkRootsRock, in 2011.

 Joe Elliott founded and fronts the band Down 'n' Outz with members of The Quireboys.
 The band plays covers of Mott the Hoople and related artists such as British Lions and Ian Hunter.
 They have released two studio albums of covers, one of original material and one live album since their incarnation in 2009.

 Following the death of Ronnie James Dio, Vivian Campbell reunited with the rest of the original Dio line-up with vocalist Andrew Freeman to form Last in Line.
 The band pays tribute to Dio by playing songs from their original tenure in the band and released an album titled Heavy Crown in February 2016.

 Joe Elliott, along with various other musicians including Glenn Hughes, Duff McKagan, Sebastian Bach, Matt Sorum, Gilby Clarke and Steve Stevens formed a supergroup called Kings of Chaos, whose catalogue consists of songs by Deep Purple, Def Leppard, Guns N' Roses and others.
 In 2012, Kings of Chaos recorded their version of Deep Purple's classic, "Never Before" featuring Elliott singing lead vocals.
 Kings of Chaos played Stone Fest in Australia along with a few dates in South America in 2013.

 Phil Collen formed a blues project by the name of Delta Deep with vocalist Debbi Blackwell Cook which released an eponymous debut in 2015.

 In October 2020, Joe Elliott and Phil Collen played on the Struts song, "I Hate How Much I Want You", part of their Strange Days album.

+In June 2020, Joe Elliot sang on Ghost's "Spillways" song.